Construction Cost Calculator Canada 2026

 Enter Your Project Details

 Next, enter your construction area.
 Please select sq ft or sq m.
 Remember the size of the project affects your cost per square foot.
-For example, a 2,200-square-foot house costs in Canada around $180-340/sf, but a 1,200-square-foot place could cost $240/sf because foundation and roof costs increase with project complexity.
+For example, a 2,200-square-foot house costs in Canada around $200-375/sf in 2026, but a 1,200-square-foot place could cost $260/sf because foundation and roof costs don't scale linearly with smaller projects

 2